 While the CDC recommends buildings maintain humidity levels in between 30-50%, other scientific bodies disagree and believe that 40-60% is the optimal target zone.
 At Airthings we recommend between 30-60%.
-No matter the case, the evidence is clear that humidity levels are paramount when establishing a safe learning environment for your child.
+No matter the case, the evidence is clear that humidity levels are paramount when establishing a safe learning environment for children.

 In addition to focusing on humidity, ensuring the presence of proper ventilation will be a core element of any school’s reopening.
 When it comes to virus transmission, stale air is the enemy, and poor ventilation can also cause CO2, VOCs and radon to accumulate.There’s a proven impact on student performance and indoor air quality.
 Studies have shown that classrooms with poor ventilation directly correlate with lackluster student grades3.
 CO2 in particular can have a negative impact on student learning as research has linked high levels of the gas with cognitive issues, such as difficulty concentrating.
 Remember that children breathe more air in relation to their body weight than adults, so the quality of their air they’re inhaling has an even more potent effect on their health4.